KSTW: Newscasts

-KSTW's news department was shut down on December 4, 1998, as a result of cost-cutting measures mandated by then-parent company Viacom; the move came after the company cancelled newscasts on its UPN stations in Tampa–St. Petersburg and Boston.
+KSTW's news department was shut down on December 4, 1998, as a result of cost-cutting measures mandated by then-parent company Viacom; the move came after the company canceled newscasts on its UPN stations in Tampa–St. Petersburg and Boston.
 News returned to the station in March 2003, as it began to carry a 10 p.m. newscast produced by KIRO-TV under a news share agreement.
-The newscast was dropped on December 19, 2003, but returned on June 28, 2004, before being cancelled again, this time permanently, in June 2005; from then on until July 2022, the time slot was filled with syndicated programming.
+The newscast was dropped on December 19, 2003, but returned on June 28, 2004, before being canceled again, this time permanently, in June 2005; from then on until July 2022, the time slot was filled with syndicated programming.

 After dropping traditional newscasts, KSTW aired two specially focused news programs on Sunday mornings: the business-focused program, South Sound Business Report (produced by Business Examiner and also broadcast by Tacoma PBS member station KBTC-TV), as well as Northwest Indian News (produced by local cable channel KANU TV-99), which focuses on the Native Americans in the Northwest.
 In 2013, KSTW debuted a public affairs program on Sunday mornings called The Impact, produced by Washington state's public affairs channel TVW.
 All of these programs have since gone off the air.

-Local newscasts returned to KSTW after 17 years on July 18, 2022, with the debut of Seattle News Now at 10 on CW 11.
-The newscast is produced through CBS News and Stations.
+Local newscasts returned to KSTW after 17 years on July 18, 2022, with the debut of Seattle Now News at 10:00 on CW 11.
+The newscast was produced through CBS News and Stations, and ended on August 31, 2023.